department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/README.md

 - Engagement with tools, improved health outcomes, ratio of appts in person to other methods, Contact Center data, etc.

 ## Milestones / Timeline
 November 2020:
-- Stakeholder interviews across VA Health Products to map current health product landscape December 11, 2020:
+- Stakeholder interviews across VA Health Products to map current health product landscape.

+December 11, 2020:
-- First round of user research studies completed
+- First round of user research studies completed.
-- Analytics analysis complete
+- Analytics analysis complete.

 January 2020:
-- Present recommendations of prioritized updates for the va.gov, which may include new features and updating/integrating existing functionality
+- Present recommendations of prioritized updates for the va.gov, which may include new features and updating/integrating existing functionality.
-- Start building
+- Start building.